UoMResearchIT/interaction-data-visualisation-tool/documentation/idvt_paper.md

 * `click_density.py` - plots the density of clicks across a 300 second (5 minute intervals)

-* `create_stats.py`- creates a CSV of the statistical data such as click count,time taken in minutes/seconds, clicks per minute/second, minutes/secs per click. this is then used to create histograms.
+* `create_stats.py`- creates a CSV of the statistical data such as click count, time taken in minutes/seconds, clicks per minute/second, minutes/secs per click. this is then used to create histograms.

 * `histogram_click_count.py`, `histogram_clicks_per_min.py` and `histogram_time_taken.py` create histograms based on the click count, clicks per minute and time taken.